vlatan/pc-backup/README.md

 ```

 `DIRECTORIES` - list of absolute paths of the folders you want to track and upload/sync to AWS bucket.
-`BUCKET_NAME` - the name of your AWS s3 bucket that you already prepared for this job.
+`BUCKET_NAME` - the name of your AWS S3 bucket that you already prepared for this job.
-`STORAGE_CLASS` - AWS s3 objects storage class.
+`STORAGE_CLASS` - AWS S3 objects [storage class](https://aws.amazon.com/s3/storage-classes/).
 `PREFIXES` - list of prefixes to exclude files/folders with those prefixes (e.g. hidden files):
 `SUFFIXES` - list of suffixes to exclude files/folders with those suffixes (e.g. (e.g. files with certain extensions):